xDAIS and xDM

 - Test their algorithms function in the Codec Engine framework.
 Codec Engine requires eXpressDSP-compliant algorithms

-Before You Begin: Download the Codec Engine, Framework Components and the xDAIS Developer’s Kit to get started, as these contain all relevant specifications, documentation, and examples.
+Download the Codec Engine, Framework Components and the xDAIS Developer’s Kit to get started, as these contain all relevant specifications, documentation, and examples.

-Algorithm developers will need to perform three main steps to create an algorithm that is compliant with xDAIS and xDM:
+How to modify your algorithm to comply with xDM and xDAISAlgorithm developers will need to perform three main steps to create an algorithm that is compliant with xDAIS and xDM:

 - Review the coding guidelines and ensure that the algorithm code meets these.
 The coding guidelines are described in spru360.pdf and spru352.pdf